-It is a web based system which local authorities are able to upload data generated locally on data on food law enforcement activities.
+It is a web-based system which local authorities are able to upload data generated locally on food law enforcement activities directly to the Food Standards Agency.

 Due to change in software provider, there have been delays in installing the file to enable the data to be uploaded.
-It is anticipated by end of 2009/2010, the statistics can be sent to the Food Standards Agency in this required manner.
+It is anticipated by end of 2010/2011, the statistics can be sent to the Food Standards Agency in this required manner.